- Design industry shaping loyalty programs

 Globally, food prices went up to 3.4% by July 2021.
 CPG brands have been trying to sync up with the fast-forwarded digitized pace with new formats and channels coming to the forefront.
 An industry dominated by traditional distribution networks comprising wholesaler, retailer and consumer has drastically leapfrogged to a channel agnostic model now.

 If there is one industry that literally started from scratch post-pandemic with fluctuating consumer demands, it is the CPG industry.
 While the changes might be big, the forthcoming adjustments by CPG brands will be bigger.
-Let’s take a look at the top CPG trends that reverberated the industry creating disruption across the globe and are setting the stage for 2022.
+Let’s take a look at the top CPG trends post Covid-19 that reverberated the industry creating disruption across the globe and are setting the stage for 2022.

 Of course, technology plays a crucial role in the rise of the digital consumer.
 Across the globe, today’s consumer is exposed to many channels (both online and offline) to arrive at a purchasing decision.
 However, given that ecommerce sales rose to 35% during the pandemic, consumers’ outlook towards procuring goods in this category have undergone a major shift.
 The utmost important aspect for a CPG brand in the future will be to secure the best position on the digital shelf.
 New normal highlighting social distancing will keep many shoppers away from the brick and mortar stores thus paving way for ecommerce to flourish even more.
 This will thus become a new hotbed for promotional activities where brands can sell directly to consumers.
 Digital technology will completely transform the way a brand will communicate to its consumers.
 CPG companies are still warming up to the idea of social media but the ones who are raring to take this path will evolve and grow faster.